abhx7/Aerodynamic-Shape-Optimisation/README.md

 ```
 > [!NOTE]
 > niv and nij are the number of elements along each direction.
+>
 > nik is also used for 3D cases
+>
 > Eilmer supports unstructured meshes as well.
 Check the documentation.

-Initialise the flow solution blocks.
+Initialise each of the flow solution blocks.
 ```
 -- Define the flow-solution blocks. blks = {}